 What does the study involve?

 The number of patients planned in this study is 90, with 45 in each cohort.
-There will be 21 study centres in 4 countries that will participate in the main study.
+There will be 21 study sites in 4 countries that will participate in the main study.
 Treatment will be assigned through a centralized allocation by order of arrival.

 When the treatment period ends, the patient will have an end-of-trial visit and an imaging and laboratory test before proceeding to surgery.
 The overall study duration is 60 months.